-The Department of Neurological Surgery offers elective third-year clerkships and fourth-year subinternships to undergraduate medical students at the Feinberg School of Medicine.
+The Department of Neurological Surgery offers elective third-year clerkships and fourth-year subinternships to undergraduate medical students through the Feinberg School of Medicine.
 Students who meet Feinberg’s general application criteria for the visiting student elective program may be considered.
 See that page for application information and browse below to learn more about our opportunities.

 A number of our clinical faculty conduct primary research in addition to their clinical work caring for patients with neurosurgical disorders.
 These neurosurgeon-scientists partner together with a number of basic science researchers also within the department to advance our understanding of neurosurgical disorders and how to best treat them.
 Find a more expansive description of the research going on in our department by visiting our Research Page.
-Please contact lab personnel directly about the possibility of joining one of our research teams.
+Please contact our faculty or lab personnel directly about the possibility of joining one of our research teams.

 Medical Student Scholar Program